Repair vs Total Loss: How Insurance Decides Your Car's Fate

 What percentage of repair costs will trigger a total loss?

 It depends on your state.
-About half of states use a fixed percentage threshold — ranging from 60% (Oklahoma) to 100% (Colorado and Texas) — while the remaining states use a Total Loss Formula (TLF), where a vehicle is totaled if repair costs plus salvage value exceed the car's actual cash value.
-Always check your specific state's rules before assuming you know the threshold.
+About half of states use a fixed percentage threshold — ranging from 60% (Oklahoma) to 100% (Colorado and Texas) — while others use a Total Loss Formula (TLF), where a vehicle is totaled if repair costs plus salvage value exceed the car's actual cash value.
+The majority of fixed-threshold states use 75%.
+Always check your specific state's rules, as even moderate damage in a low-threshold state can result in a total loss declaration.

 Can I dispute my insurer's decision to total my car?

 Yes.
-You have the right to request the insurer's full valuation report and counter with your own evidence, including independent repair estimates, Kelley Blue Book data, and documentation of the car's condition and upgrades.
-If negotiations stall, most policies include an appraisal clause that allows both parties to bring in independent appraisers whose findings are binding.
+You have the right to request the insurer's full valuation report — often called a CCC report — and counter with your own evidence, including independent repair estimates, Kelley Blue Book or NADA data, and documentation of the car's condition and upgrades.
+A formal written counteroffer is significantly more effective than a verbal dispute.
+If negotiations stall, most policies include an appraisal clause that allows both parties to bring in independent appraisers whose findings are typically binding.

 What happens to my loan if my car is totaled?

 Your insurer will pay the ACV of the vehicle directly to your lender first.
-If you owe more than the car is worth, you'll be responsible for the remaining balance — unless you have gap insurance, which covers the shortfall between the ACV payout and your outstanding loan balance.
+If you owe more than the car is worth — a situation known as being "underwater" on your loan — you'll be responsible for the remaining balance unless you have gap insurance, which covers the shortfall between the ACV payout and your outstanding loan balance.
+See our full guide on what happens after a total loss for next steps and timelines.

 Is it worth keeping a totaled car and getting a rebuilt title?

 It can be — but only in narrow circumstances, such as when the car is older, the damage is repairable at low cost, and you plan to keep it long-term without needing full coverage insurance.
-The challenges include finding affordable insurance, reduced resale value, and difficulty getting lenders to finance a rebuilt title vehicle.
-Most financial advisors recommend buying a replacement vehicle instead.
+The challenges include finding affordable coverage (20–40% more expensive), reduced claim payouts (20–40% lower than clean title), and difficulty getting lenders to finance the vehicle.
+Most financial advisors recommend purchasing a replacement vehicle instead.

 What is a diminished value claim, and should I file one?

 A diminished value claim compensates you for the reduction in your car's resale value after an accident — even if it was repaired perfectly.
-It's typically filed against the at-fault driver's insurer and can recover 10–25% of your car's pre-accident value.
-It makes the most sense for newer, higher-value vehicles where the resale impact is significant.
-Check your state's rules, as some states limit or prohibit these claims.
+It's typically filed against the at-fault driver's insurer and can recover 10–30% of your car's pre-accident value depending on damage severity, mileage, and vehicle make and model.
+Insurers are increasingly using AI-powered tools alongside the traditional 17c formula, making independent appraisals more important to counter low initial offers.
+It makes the most sense for newer, higher-value vehicles where the resale impact is most significant.

 Compare Car Insurance Rates in Ohio